Jamie95187/BankTechTest/README.md

 A test coverage of 100% was maintained throughout this project, all tests should be passing and there should be 0 offences when `rubocop` is ran.

+## Approach

+I decided to have four classes for this project and followed the TDD pattern of **red, green, refactor**.
+I began by creating tests for the account class.

 ## Class/Method structure

 The account class updates the balance after transactions have been made.